emjogale/pete_baker_starter_js/README.md

 ## How to set up the project

-1. Create a new repo in TRW github, making sure to check 'Add a README file' and then in your terminal:
+-   Note only one group member needs to set up the project

+1. Clone this repo from the TRW github into a project name of your choice
-    - `git clone <repo name>` (to clone a local version of the project)
+    - `git clone <this-repo-url> <your-project-name>`
-    - `npm init -y` (to generate package.json)
-    - `npm install jest` (to install the Jest testing framework)
-    - in package.json under "scripts" set "test": "jest"
-1. Create the basic files for the project:

-    - baker.js
-    - baker.test.js
+2. Run npm install (you will need to have node installed on your machine)

-1. If you are completely new to testing (or to Jest) it is a good idea at this point to go to the Jest docs here: [Getting started](https://jestjs.io/docs/getting-started) and use their 'sum' example just to check everything is working as it should and to look at the syntax it uses.
-(Note you will need to change the require filename in your test file to be 'baker').
+3. If you are completely new to testing (or to Jest) it is a good idea at this point to go to the Jest docs here: [Getting started](https://jestjs.io/docs/getting-started) and use their 'sum' example just to check everything is working as it should and to look at the syntax it uses.
+(This example is shown in these starter files).

-1. Run `npm test` and look at the printout in the terminal.
-If the test passes it will be green.
-Yeay all set up correctly.
+4. Run `npm test` and look at the printout in the terminal.
+(Note that the tests will be detected automatically if the files are named with the test.js extension).
+If the test passes it will be green and ecerythign has been set up correctly.

-1. Add a .gitignore to the project at this point and and specify `node_modules/` in it.

-1. Add a link to the kata in the project's README.md file.
-This helps for reference when working through the kata.
+5. Uncomment the second test, which will fail, and update the cake function so it passes.
+Repeat writing tests which fail and then write code to make them pass until all facets of the functionality you are trying to achieve have passing tests.

 ## The stages of testing